emberjs/rfcs/text/0000-custom-components.md

 up (the "Glimmer 2" project).
 One of the goals of the Glimmer 2 effort was to build first-class primitives for our view-layer features in the rendering engine.
 As part of the process, we worked to rationalize these features and to re-think the role of components in Ember.js.
-This execrise has brought plenty of new ideas and constraints to the table.
+This exercise has brought plenty of new ideas and constraints to the table.

 The initial Glimmer 2 integration was completed in [November](http://emberjs.com/blog/2016/11/30/ember-2-10-released.html).